Iro96/tinyMVLM/README.md

-# TinyMVLM — Minimal Vision-Language Model (CLIP-Style)
+# TinyMVLM: Minimal Vision-Language Model (CLIP-Style)

 **TinyVLM** is a lightweight, educational implementation of a **CLIP-style contrastive training loop** built with
 a **ViT-Tiny** image encoder (via `timm`) and a **MiniLM** text encoder (via `transformers`).